Photoville

 Pei Ketron

 Pei Ketron works on the Lightroom team at Adobe, with a focus on building community and leading the Lightroom Ambassador Program.
-She is a photographer and educator based in San Francisco, who spent a decade teaching special education in the public school system before becoming a freelance travel and commercial photographer.
-Ketron regularly teaches photography and social media classes privately, as well as through companies such as Creative Live, The Image Flow, and the Santa Fe Photographic Workshops.
-In addition to her experience with DSLR and medium-format film photography, Ketron is also an accomplished mobile photographer.
-This is her fourth year teaching at AdobeMAX.
-She can be found on Instagram and Twitter at @pketron.
+She is a photographer and educator based in the San Francisco Bay Area who spent a decade teaching special education in the public school system before becoming a freelance travel and commercial photographer.
+Clients have included Apple, Google, Michael Kors, All Nippon Airways, Mercedes, and American Express.
+In addition to her experience with DSLR and medium-format film photography, Pei is also an accomplished mobile photographer.

 • Lisa Weatherbee